AlessandroMinali/rye/views/tutorial.md

  At this point our app is setup and now awaits some activity from someone trying to reach our server.

-Now here is the cool part, when the server gets a request  rack tries to handle it and our proc is lazily evaluated to generate the response!
+Now here is the cool part, when the server gets a request, rack tries to handle it and our proc is lazily evaluated to generate the response!
 Rum finally gets to jump in and do some work.

 As I mentioned above rack's entry point into app is through the `:call` method.
 Here's rum's:

     def call(env)
       dup._call(env)
     end
-Rum makes a [duplicate](http://ruby-doc.org/core-2.4.0/Object.html#method-i-dup) of itself to avoid carrying over instances variables and the like between requests.
+Rum makes a [duplicate](http://ruby-doc.org/core-2.4.0/Object.html#method-i-dup) of itself to avoid carrying over instance variables and the like between requests.
 With a fresh and clean copy of the **Rum** object we continue processing the call:

     def _call(env)
       @env = env